apache/druid/docs/querying/query-from-deep-storage.md

   }
 ]
 ```

+Any segment that falls within the specified interval exists only in deep storage.
+For segments that aren't in this interval, they'll use the default cluster load rules or any other load rules you configure.

 To configure the load rules through the Druid console, go to **Datasources > ... in the Actions column > Edit retention rules**.
 Then, paste the provided JSON into the JSON tab: